Spiritual abuse and religious abuse are types of abuse.

 Pressure to participate in religiously motivated civic protests where there is a risk of bodily harm.
 Medical abuse can include claims that "God will protect you."
 When people are hurt, a religious leader may justify the harm by calling it persecution.

-Pressure to participate in spiritual activities where there is a high risk of infection.
-The pressure can include claims that "God will protect you" despite evidence of believers ending up in hospital or even dying.
+Pressure to participate in ministry or other spiritual activities where there is a high risk of infection or disease.
+The pressure can include claims that "God will protect you" despite evidence of believers ending up sick, in hospital, or even dying.

 Pressure to refuse evidence-based medical treatment or interventions for spiritual or religious reasons when the refusal is likely to result in illness or death